openharmony/docs/en/application-dev/security/hapsigntool-guidelines.md

          ├── -issuerKeystorePwd               # KS password of the issuer.
 It is optional.
          ├── -outFile                         # File to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

-6. Generate an application debug or release certificate.
+6.Generate an application debug or release certificate.

     generate-app-cert: Generate an application debug or release certificate.
          ├── -keyAlias                        # Key alias.
 It is mandatory.